KnudsenMorten/SecurityInsight/README.md

-### What am I missing in Critical Asset Management - Dialog with Microsoft in progress ?
+### What am I missing in Critical Asset Management

 | Area                      | What is missing ?                                            |
 | ------------------------- | ------------------------------------------------------------ |